bparanj/crystal/security/kali/iso-format.md

 ### Key Characteristics of an .iso File:

-- **Complete Disk Image**: It includes all the data on the original disc, including the file system information, bootable sections, and any other content that was present.
+- **Complete Disk Image**: It includes all the data on the original disc,  the file system information, bootable sections, and any other content that was present.

-- **Usage**: `.iso` files are commonly used for distributing operating systems, software packages, and media content.
+- **Usage**: `.iso` files are  used for distributing operating systems, software packages, and media content.
 They can be burned to physical discs or mounted as virtual drives on a computer.

 - **Bootable Media**: Many `.iso` files, especially those containing operating systems, are designed to be bootable, meaning you can boot your computer directly from the .iso file when it's burned to a CD/DVD or written to a USB drive.